 These muscle also allow the toes to separate, or create splay.

-The muscles inside the foot may be weak or functioning poorly.
+For a person with flat feet, the muscles inside the foot may be weak or functioning poorly.
 One of the core exercises for flat feet to target these muscles is the short foot.

 Short Foot Exercise for Arch Muscle Strengthening